 - To understand how and why street art has been transformed into high art through the art world’s embrace of this work as a valuable commodity.

-- To consider the implications of this transformation both for the art market and for street artists themselves.
+- To assess the implications of this transformation both for the art market and for street artists themselves.